 When most of us think of lifting our mood, we think we need to overhaul our lifestyle in some way: Eat healthy, lose weight, exercise more, work less, stress less…

 I know myself when I think of changing my lifestyle to incorporate more healthy habits and routines, I tend to get stuck in the “thought” stage of change and struggle to actually implement any change.

 For most of us, it’s pretty overwhelming to contemplate overhauling your lifestyle.
 So, if you’re like most people, you tend to put “life goals” on the back burner for a rainy day when you have more time and energy.

-In this way, you’re delaying (and denying) yourself of reaching a generally happier place.
+In this way, you’re delaying (and denying) reaching a generally happier place.
 And the irony is, happiness does not grow out of major lifestyle shifts.

 I’m not saying that exercise or eating well, for example, doesn’t play a significant role in mood, it does!
 We all know the research.
 But it’s not the answer to happiness.

 Happiness is born out of the small stuff, the way you approach your day to day.